Hengdian World Studios: Studio

 One of the studio's largest buildings is the Imperial Palace Building built in the Early Chinese Dynasty style in the Qin and Han periods.
 That area is still frequently used to shoot movies based on these eras.
 The director Zhang Yimou used this building as the backdrop for the Emperor Qin's palace for his 2002 movie Hero.
 A Hong Kong TVB drama serial titled A Step into the Past which tells the story of the First Qin Emperor also used the same building as the main backdrop.
 The studio was also used to film The Forbidden Kingdom, the first on-screen collaboration between actors Jackie Chan and Jet Li.
 In addition, it was also used for the filming of the popular Korean drama serial Empress Ki.

 More than 1,200 movies and TV shows have been shot there, including Ang Lee's Oscar-winning Crouching Tiger, Hidden Dragon; the Mummy: Tomb of the Dragon Emperor, which is Hollywood co-produced using sets in the Studio; live-action Mulan (2020 film) released on Disney+ on September 4, 2020 in the US.

 History

-In 1996, Guangzhou Street Scenic Area, the first film and television shooting base, was built to shoot the gifted blockbuster Opium War by director Xie Jin.
+In 1996, Guangzhou Street Scenic Area, the first film and television shooting base, was built to shoot the film Opium War by director Xie Jin.

-In 1997, the King of Qin Palace scienic spot was constructed for the production of the historical blockbuster Jing Ke stabbing the King of Qin.
+In 1997, the King of Qin Palace scenic spot was constructed.

 In 2000, its all scenes are declared free of rent.

 In 2004, Hengdian Film and Television Industry Experimental Zone was established as China's number one national film and television industry experimental zone.

 In 2010, Hengdian World Studios was listed as a national AAAAA level Scenic Spot.